liaoxiong3x/DeepCreamPy/README.md

 Save these images in the PNG format to the "decensor_input" folder.

-### Using the Binary
+### A. Using the Binary

-Decensor the images by double-clicking on the decensor file
+Decensor the images by double-clicking on the decensor file.

-### Running from scratch
+### B. Running from scratch

 Decensor the images by running